lensjs/docs/handlers/query.md

 # Query Watcher Handlers

-The `@lens/watcher-handlers` package provides pre-built and customizable **handlers** for processing database queries collected by the watchers in `@lens/core`.

-These handlers let you capture queries (SQL or other) and display them in the Lens monitoring UI.
+The `@lens/watcher-handlers` package offers pre-built and customizable **handlers** for processing database queries captured by `@lens/core`.
+These handlers allow you to monitor SQL or other database queries and view them in the Lens UI.

 ---

 ## 📦 Installation

+To get started, install the package using your preferred package manager:

 ```bash
 npm install @lens/watcher-handlers